 While threats from phishing emails and other kinds of cyberattacks are more of a nuisance with each passing year, there’s a greater worry ahead: quantum computing is universally expected to render our most common data security methods obsolete.
 The only question is how soon.

-“As of right now, every piece of information that we have is already lost,” says Shohini Ghose, a quantum physicist and professor of physics and computer science at Wilfrid Laurier University in Waterloo, Ontario.
-“The day the quantum computer was proposed was the day that we’'ve all become vulnerable.
-And I don’'t think we realize that, as yet — and if it sounds like panic and alarm, actually we are not panicking and being alarmist enough.”
+“As of right now, every piece of information that we have is already lost,” says Shohini Ghose, a quantum physicist and chief technology officer at the Quantum Algorithms Institute.
+“The day the quantum computer was proposed was the day that we’ve all become vulnerable.
+And I don’t think we realize that, as yet — and if it sounds like panic and alarm, actually we are not panicking and being alarmist enough.”

 This raises a couple of pressing questions: How should we respond?
 And how will that response shape a potentially transformative technology at a pivotal stage of development?